qin-work/ccm_benchmate/CONTRIBUTING.md

 that are helper functions and classes but do not perform the main task.
 For example: a function that takes all the tab (`\t`) and converts them to new lines (`\n`) will be in the utils.

+If this module is going to be part of the knowledge base and will be used by other modules, please make sure that you describe in detail how it works and what it does in the `README.md` file.

+Additionally you will need to structure your data in a way that it can be stored in a normalized SQL database.
+This means that you will need to create a module called tables.py and that will contain the SQLAlchemy models that will be used to generate and populate the tables in the database.
+Some of the modules already have this files, so feel free to use them as a reference.

+If you are not familiar with SQLAlchemy, please take a look at the [SQLAlchemy documentation](https://docs.sqlalchemy.org/en/14/orm/tutorial.html) and if you have any questions about how to sructure your data in a way that it can be stored in a normalized SQL database, see [here](https://www.datacamp.com/tutorial/normalization-in-sql) for reference and you can always reach out to us via issues.

 There is no limit to how many modules you can create but one helpful rule I find is to focus on the task not on the code.
 Each task should get its own module that is then imported by the main module.